AnthonyIannolo/getandcleandata/CodeBook.md

 - A 561-feature vector with time and frequency domain variables.
 - Its activity label of the 6 described above.
 - An identifier of the subject volunteer who carried out the experiment.

+Here is a description of the files read in:

+- 'features.txt': List of all features.

+- 'activity_labels.txt': Links the class labels with their activity name.

+- 'train/X_train.txt': Training set.

+- 'train/y_train.txt': Training labels.

+- 'train/subject_train.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

+- 'test/X_test.txt': Test set.

+- 'test/y_test.txt': Test labels.

+- 'test/subject_test.txt': Each row identifies the subject who performed the activity for each window sample.
+Its range is from 1 to 30.

 ## Steps to Get from Raw Data to Tidy Data